run-x/opta-docs/content/en/docs/Reference/environment_modules.md

 *Fields*
 None.
 It'll prompt the use for a valid api key the first time it's run, but nothing else, and nothing in the yaml.

 *Outputs*
 None

-## k8s-base
-This module is responsible for all the base infrastructure we package into the opta K8s environments.
-This includes:
-* [Autoscaler](https://github.com/kubernetes/autoscaler) for scaling up and down the ec2s as needed
-* [External](https://github.com/kubernetes-sigs/external-dns) DNS to automatically hook up the ingress to the hosted zone and its domain
-* [Ingress Nginx](https://github.com/kubernetes/ingress-nginx) to expose services to the public
-* [Metrics server](https://github.com/kubernetes-sigs/metrics-server) for scaling different deployments based on cpu/memory usage
-* [Linkerd](https://linkerd.io/) as our service mesh.

-*Fields*
-None for the user, we allow no configuration at the time.

-*Outputs*
-None